luoq4/codinginterview/InterviewSuggestions.md

-# Wei's General Suggestions For College Students on Preparing Coding Interview
+# Wei's Tips For College Students on Preparing Coding Interview
-A general guide to coding interview for college students based on my own experiences.
+Tips for coding interview as college students based on my own experiences.

 ## Intro
 The purpose of this article is not for showing solutions for particular coding questions.
-This is more like a roadmap for preparing a coding interview from tips in a resume to attending coding interviews based my own experiences.
+This is more like a BEST PRACTICE for preparing a coding interview from writing a resume to attending coding interviews based my own experiences.
 I hope this could help.

 Modified Date: 4.2.2018
 Status: v.1